 Sick sinus syndrome

-This condition is where the SA node (the heart's natural pacemaker) becomes damaged.
+In this condition the SA node (the heart's natural pacemaker) becomes damaged.
 The heart then tends to beat slowly or miss a few beats.
-But, in some cases, the heart alternates between beating slow for a while, and then fast for a while.
+But, in some cases, the heart alternates between beating slow for a while and then fast for a while.

 What are the causes of arrhythmias?